 Accommodation – Inside

 On opening the door, we were met with a snug, but larger than expected, interior.
 There was a worktop area with a kettle, toaster, fridge and storage, a seating area which doubled up as the bed, a panel heater, lighting, power sockets, a clothes airer, a broom, dustpan and brush and two double glazed windows.
-It wasn’t the Ritz, but it was perfectly functional and a million times better than a tent.
+It was basic and functional – a million times better than a tent, but not quite all the luxuries of a hotel.

 In addition to the standard kit, we were also provided with bedding and crockery, which you’d usually either bring with you or pay a supplement for Penbugle to provide.
 This included cups, plates, cutlery, duvet, sheets and pillows.